Jack Webb: Personal life

 Stacy Webb authorized and collaborated on a book, Just the Facts, Ma'am: The Authorized Biography of Jack Webb, Creator of Dragnet, Adam-12, and Emergency!, of which Daniel Moyer and Eugene Alvarez were the primary authors.
 It was published in 1999.
 Stacy did not live to see the publication of the book, having been killed in a collision with a California Highway Patrol vehicle three years earlier.

+Mamie Van Doren claimed in a 2001 interview that Webb drugged and raped her after a date.
+She detailed the claim in her memoir, You Thought I Was Dead, which was released in 2026.

 Death

 Webb died of an apparent heart attack in the early morning hours of December 23, 1982, at age 62.
 He is interred at Sheltering Hills Plot 1999, Forest Lawn, Hollywood Hills Cemetery in Los Angeles, and was given a funeral with full Los Angeles police honors.
 On Webb's death, Chief Daryl Gates announced that badge number 714, which was used by Joe Friday in Dragnet, would be retired.
 Los Angeles Mayor Tom Bradley ordered all flags lowered to half staff in Webb's honor for a day, and Webb was buried with a replica LAPD badge bearing the rank of sergeant and the number 714.